HandsOnDataViz/book/docs/HandsOnDataViz.md

 1. In this line `<div id="map-title">EDIT your map title</div>`, type your new map title in place of the words `EDIT your map title`.
-Be careful not to erase the HTML tags which appear on both ends inside the `< >` symbols.
+Be careful not to erase the HTML tags that appear on both ends inside the `< >` symbols.

 2. To save your edit, scroll to the bottom of the page and click the green *Commit Changes* button, as shown in Figure
-    <a href="#fig:leaflet-simple-commit">81</a>.
+    <a href="#fig:leaflet-simple-commit">82</a>.

 <img src="images/08-github/leaflet-simple-commit.png" alt="Click the green *Commit Changes* button to save your edits."  />
 <p class="caption">
-Figure 81: Click the green *Commit Changes* button to save your edits.
+Figure 82: Click the green *Commit Changes* button to save your edits.
 </p>

 In the language of coders, we “commit” our changes in the same way that